JCQuintas/web-gestures/README.md

 # Web Gestures

 A modern and robust multi-pointer gesture detection library for JavaScript and TypeScript applications.
+It is built on top of the Pointer Events API, and leverages the Event Target API to provide a flexible and extensible framework for detecting user gestures in across all modern browsers.

 ## Packages